rohit-njit/HealthCare---Billing-and-Revenue-management/README.md

 **Roster:** Sprint call on weekdays from 3-4PM to track the daily progress/agile methodology.

-**Product Vision:** Making Billing and revenue management as a service which is simple, secure, convenient and extensible for any Health Care Product
+**Product Vision:** Making Billing and revenue management as a service which is simple, secure, convenient and extensible for any Health Care Product.

-**Near Vision:** Designing architecture for the billing module and understanding the dependencies with other modules of the product
+**Near Vision:** Designing architecture for the billing module and understanding the dependencies with other modules of the product.

-**Stakeholders:** BackOffice, Patinets, Insurance Company
+**Stakeholders:** BackOffice, Patinets, Insurance Company.

 **User Persona:**